osg-htc/docs/docs/site-planning.md

 You must choose the OS (Red Hat Enterprise Linux derivative), the batch system (Condor, PBS, LSF, SGE, and Slurm are presently supported), and the network architecture of your cluster.
 The default network assumption is public/private with NAT so you will need to advertise your architecture by changing some settings by hand if yours isn't like this.
 In addition, there are some configuration choices, including one that avoids all NFS exports from the CE to the compute cluster (NFS-lite).

 The CE hosts information provider(s) and monitoring services, most of which are configured correctly by default.
 We require all OSG sites to deploy Gratia, the OSG accounting system.
 Your site thus sends accounting records to OSG about jobs run on your site and data transfers involving your site.
-Aggregated summaries of this information can be viewed via the [Gratia displays](http://gratia-osg.fnal.gov:8880/gratia-reporting/).
+Aggregated summaries of this information can be viewed via the [GRACC](https://gracc.opensciencegrid.org).

 <table>